Sociology

 Methodology

 The selected articles were studied to construct the present paper.
-The topic was broken down to search the relevant research material on public health specifically related to childhood and adolescent obesity.
-Some interventions are associated with the obesity in children phenomenon of public health and assessment of these interventions prove to be of complex nature and context-based, that demand for a programmatic, scientific approach for research.
+The topic was broken down to search for relevant research material on public health specifically related to childhood and adolescent obesity.
+Some interventions are associated with the obesity in children phenomenon of public health, and assessment of these interventions proves to be of a complex nature and context-based, demanding a programmatic, scientific approach for research.
 Not a single research approach may be considered efficient enough in an assessment of interventions related to childhood and adolescent obesity.

 A variety of research designs were found in the existing literature, and the methods of research most often used were quantitative.
-The evaluation of the evidence is highly dependent on the criteria of assessment as per failure or success of the interventions.
-The current paper looked into the studies that were close to the topic and found that researchers have attempted some methods to come up with accurate results of the studies.
+The evaluation of the evidence is highly dependent on the assessment criteria based on the failure or success of the interventions.
+The current paper looked into the studies that were close to the topic and found that researchers have attempted some methods to come up with accurate results.
 Survey articles used a quantitative approach, but some of them used a combination of qualitative and quantitative techniques.
 Longitudinal studies especially used a high combo of research methods and analysis techniques as the studies were big and involved interventions demanding both qualitative and quantitative analysis for their assessment.

-It is not always the use of research techniques applied to the interventions causing the failure of evidence; sometimes the interventions inherently are faulty.
-The study design wholly or solely is not adequate in determining the success or failure of public health interventions.
+It is not always the use of research techniques applied to the interventions that cause the failure of evidence; sometimes, the interventions are inherently faulty.
+The study design, wholly or solely, is not adequate in determining the success or failure of public health interventions.

 Chapter 4.